-Medicare may cover an implantable automatic defibrillator if you've been diagnosed with heart failure.
+Medicare may cover an implantable cardioverter defibrillator if you've been diagnosed with heart failure.
 Part A covers the surgery to implant a defibrillator in a hospital inpatient setting.
 Part B covers the surgery if you get it in a hospital outpatient setting.

 - After you meet the Part B deductible, you pay 20% of the Medicare-approved amount for your doctor's services.
-The Part B deductible also applies to the surgery, if you get it in a hospital outpatient setting. - If you get the surgery in a hospital outpatient setting, you'll also pay the hospital a copayment.
-But in most cases, the hospital copayment can't be more than the Part A hospital stay deductible. - For Part A hospital inpatient cost information, go to "Inpatient hospital care" on pages 56-57.
+The Part B deductible also applies if you get the surgery in a hospital outpatient setting. - If you get the surgery in a hospital outpatient setting, you'll also pay the hospital a copayment.
+But in most cases, the hospital copayment can't be more than the Part A hospital stay deductible (\$1,676 in 2025). - For Part A hospital inpatient cost information, go to "Inpatient hospital care" on pages 58-59.